Welcome to Mindful Journey Center

 • A personal case plan developed based on the individual list of interest and distress levels.

-If an individual consent to participate in the Traumatic Incident Reduction (TIR) and Life Stress Resolution (LSR), this individual will benefit of permanent change and relief, in some cases, years of emotional pain.
+If an individual consent to participate in the Traumatic Incident Reduction (TIR) and Life Stress Resolution (LSR), this individual will benefit from permanent change and relief, in some cases, years of emotional pain.
 Traumatic Incident Reduction (TIR) can be applied successfully to almost all psychological problems and disorders.

 “Real resolution of traumatic stress is possible, with person retaining the ability to remember and make use of any knowledge gained during traumatic events, but free of the pain, effort, charge and resistance s/he had been carrying around with those incidents.”